Matthew 18:3-4 King James Version (KJV)

 Prayer

-Father, we thank you for being relentless, for never giving up on each one of us.
+Father, we thank you for being relentless and never giving up on each of us.
 We thank you for your relentless love.
 May your grace continue to shepherd us, just as you are the good shepherd.
 We adore you.
-In this coming year, I will pursue my dreams like never before, I will not give up, for I know you are with me and you will always be.
+In this coming year, I will pursue my dreams like never before, and I will not give up, for I know you are with me and will always be.
 Thank you for that knowledge and victory.
 In Jesus’ name.

 Amen.